-Eyefinity is an electronic health records (EHR) solution suitable for optometrists, ophthalmologists and other eye care practices.
-The system offers e-prescribing capabilities, a patient portal, lab integration and more.
-Eyefinity can be accessed via multiple platforms, including iPads, tablet devices, computers or other mobile devices.
+Eyefinity is a hybrid electronic health record (EHR) solution that caters to optometrists, ophthalmologists and other eye care practices.
+The solution offers e-prescribing capabilities, a patient portal, lab integration and more to its users.
+Eyefinity can be deployed either in the cloud or on-premise and can be accessed via multiple platforms, including iPads, tablet devices, computers or other mobile devices.